Get insider access

 Best Digital Cameras

-Digital cameras come in all shapes and sizes, with models designed to cater to a range of budgets and experience levels.
+Digital cameras come in all shapes and sizes, catering to a wide range of budgets and experience levels.
 These include conventional DSLR cameras with comfortable ergonomics and established lens ecosystems, mirrorless models with cutting-edge autofocus systems and advanced video specs, and travel-friendly point-and-shoots, not to mention more niche models like retro-chic rangefinder-style cameras and bridge cameras with built-in superzoom lenses.
-With such a wide range of cameras on offer, it can be hard to narrow down your options.
+With such a wide array of cameras on offer, it can be hard to narrow down your options.

 1. Best Digital Camera

 Of course, all that power comes with an expensive price tag.
 Plus, Nikon's Z series is relatively new, so it doesn't have the widest lens selection, especially compared to competitors like Sony.
 If you want more lens options for your camera, consider the Sony α7 IV.
 It falls behind the Nikon in a few areas, with a slower max burst rate and no 6k or RAW video support.
-However, it has a more intuitive autofocus system and a more established lens ecosystem, with many more third-party options.
-You can't go wrong at this level, but if you're looking for the best at this price point, the Nikon Z 6III is seriously impressive.
+However, it has a more seamless autofocus system and a more established lens ecosystem, with more third-party options.
+You can't really go wrong at this level, but if you're looking for the best at this price point, the Nikon Z 6III takes the crown.

 See our review